 We all have to use banks today.
 We save our money in banks, we receive our salaries/wages in our bank accounts and we also pay our bills/invoices through them as well.
 In fact, there is very little that we can do (both in business and in our personal lives) with our money without the use of a bank.

-In this online exercise on 'bank vocabulary', we will both look at and explain the essential vocabulary in English for banks (what they do).
-We will also look at and explain the different types of bank accounts that people can have at a bank.
+In this first of three online exercises on 'bank vocabulary' you will learn the essential vocabulary used in English for banks (what they do).
+In addition, you will learn the names of the different types of bank accounts that people can have at a bank.

 To learn vocabulary for both using a bank and bank accounts, do our online exercise on 'English bank vocabulary 2: Using banks and bank accounts'.